ipython/ipython/docs/source/overview.rst

 * A lightweight persistence framework via the :samp:`%store` command, which allows you to save arbitrary Python variables.
-These get restored automatically when your session restarts.
+These get restored when you run the :samp:`%store -r` command.

 * Automatic indentation (optional) of code as you type (through the readline library).

-* Macro system for quickly re-executing multiple lines of previous input with a single name.
+* Macro system for quickly re-executing multiple lines of previous input with a single name via the :samp:`%macro` command.
 Macros can be stored persistently via :samp:`%store` and edited via :samp:`%edit`.

 * Session logging (you can then later use these logs as code in your programs).
 Logs can optionally timestamp all input, and also store